Rules of the Minnesota State Board of Legal Certification

 109. BOARD HEARINGS

-An agency whose application has been denied pursuant to Rule 107c or rescinded pursuant to Rule 107d has the right to a hearing if the agency makes a written request for hearing within twenty (20) days of its receipt of notice of denial.
+An agency whose application has been denied pursuant to Rule 107c or whose accreditation has been rescinded pursuant to Rule 107d has the right to a hearing if the agency makes a written request for hearing within twenty (20) days of its receipt of notice of denial.
 The hearing shall be promptly scheduled before the full Board or a subcommittee thereof appointed by the chairperson.
 Representatives of the agency may appear personally or through counsel and may present evidence and testimony.
 The hearing shall be recorded.
 Following the hearing, the Board shall provide written notice of its decision setting forth reasons for the decision.

 110. BOARD INFORMATION DISCLOSURE